 - Cloth or mop brooms with microfiber “bristles” collect more dust and dirt than they push or sweep.
 These mop brooms are excellent at removing fine dust and debris from hardwood floors.
 Many models work wet or dry and may include heads meant specifically for dry sweeping or wet mopping.

 - Thick rubber bristles look more like thin rubber fingers than a standard bristle.
 These bristles attract, push, and pull pet hair off of hardwoods and carpet.
-The broom head can then be washed with soap and water to remove the remaining pet hair.
+The broom head can then be washed with soapy water to remove the remaining pet hair.
 However, rubber bristles do not remove dust and debris from hardwood floors.
 They serve a very specific purpose, and it’s pet hair.

 The angle of the bristles can be important, too.
 Angled bristles reach in corners and under cabinets better than straight bristles.
 Flagged and unflagged bristles come in straight or angled cuts.